torvalds/linux/Documentation/admin-guide/ras.rst

 .. [#f6] There are also some ``power`` directories and ``subsystem`` symlinks inside the sysfs mapping that are automatically created by the sysfs subsystem.
-Currently, they serve no purpose.
+Currently, they serve yes purpose.

 ``csrowX`` directories
 ----------------------